AbiesDSP/Abies/README.md

 - Vivado (For synthesis/implementation)
 - Edalize

     Make sure these are installed and their env variables are set.
+You can install these from source or using apt-get.

     On Ubuntu/wsl, run "sudo apt install libtinfo5" if vivado crashes